 What better way to spend a beautiful summer’s day than by heading out into the countryside, stopping at a pub or two along the way?

-This summer, head out into the countryside for a fantastic day out near Leeds.
+This summer, why not head out into the countryside for a fantastic day out near Leeds?
 Not only can you go for a lovely walk around God’s Own County, but we’ve made sure every stroll on this list has at least one pub for you to stop at along the way for the all-important refreshments, so you can enjoy all the natural beauty Yorkshire has to offer and treat yourself to a well deserved pint after.
 It doesn’t get much better than that.

 Otley to Bramhope via Eccup Walk